Jan 11, 2023

 Every electric vehicle has a predefined number of phases for charging, and so does every AC charging station.

-Examples of electric cars with a single-phase on-board charger: Opel Corsa-e*, Mazda MX-30
+Examples of electric cars with a single-phase on-board charger: Opel Corsa-e in the basic configuration, Mazda MX-30

 Examples of electric cars with a three-phase on-board charger: Audi e-tron, Renault Zoe, Tesla Model X, BMW i3.